AryaTeja434/weatherApp-API-/README.md

-A basic Weather App using API from OpenWeatherMap.org
+A basic Weather App using API.